tafhyseni/godaddy-php/README.md

 A minimalist Godaddy PHP package for most of your operations with GoDaddy API..
 *This package is open for PR, feel free to contribute :)*

+### System Requirements
+You need:
+- PHP >= 7.2 but the latest stable version of PHP is highly recommended
+-   the `intl` extension

 ### Installation

 ~~~php